yaozeliang/Library/README.md

 ## Note （2022/10/26）
- - No typing annotation or tests functions in app  (please add your own testcase with module pytest or unitest)
+ - No typing annotation or tests functions in app  (please add your own testcase and type annotation...)
  - One bug found: Failed to access userprofile page if the user doesn't have the portrait, it will work if you upload the portrait